15 Project 4 - Developing an image filter

 Now that we have written the code, let’s discuss how can we build/compile this project.
 To do that, I’m going to create a build.zig file in the root directory of our project, and start writing the necessary code to compile the project, using the knowledge that we have acquired from Chapter 9.

 We first create the build target for our executable file, that executes our Zig code.
-Let’s suppose that all of our Zig code was written into a Zig module named image_filter.zig, then, the exe object described in the build script below describes the build target for our executable file.
+Let’s suppose that all of our Zig code was written into a Zig module named image_filter.zig.
+The exe object exposed in the build script below describes the build target for our executable file.

 const std = @import("std");